Pravallika583/Ebank/README.md

 > ### _Things to Keep in Mind_
 >
-> - All components you implement should go in the `src/components` directory
+> - All components you implemented under `src/components` directory